Taztingo/go-practice/array-27/README.md

 - 0 <= val <= 100

 ## Summary
 This project is a complete implementation of leetcode's remove element problem.
 The application takes in an array and a value to remove from the array.
-An array will be returned with all instances of value removed from it, and the number of elements remaining in the holed array.
+An array will be modified with all instances of value removed from it, and the function will return the number of remaining elements in the holed array.

 ## URL
 https://leetcode.com/problems/remove-element